wonderpl/dolly-web/docs/web_services/user.md

 ### Change password

 Change a users password.
-The old password must be supplied to validate the change.
+The old password must be supplied to validate the change, except if the user has never been assigned a password (e.g. logged in with Facebook), in which case an empty string is accepted.

 ```http
 PUT /ws/USERID/password/ HTTP/1.1